-Everest High Pass Trek is one of the challenging and renowned trekking trails in Everest region of Nepal which take us to the Everest Base Camp, Kalapatthar, Gokyo Valley and its tranquil Lakes, Gokyo Ri with fantastic views of the landscape.
-During the trek, we will be going to some of best adventure passes such as Khongma-La Pass (5535m) Chola-La pass (5368m) and Renjo La pass (5338m).
-Everest High Pass Trek is combined with ascents of Kala Patthar and Gokyo Peak (5350m), is perhaps the ultimate Everest experience in Khumbu Himalaya range.
-The scenery is speckled and impressive; the lodgings and tracks range from the time-worn paths of the Khumbu to the remote and less frequented high passes of Everest.
+Everest High Pass Trek is one of the challenging and renowned trekking trails in the Everest region of Nepal.
+This takes us to the Everest Base Camp, Kalapatthar, Gokyo Valley, and its tranquil Lakes.
+Gokyo Ri with fantastic views of the landscape.
+During the trek, we will be going to some of the best adventure passes, such as Khongma-La Pass (5535m).
+Chola-La pass (5368m), and Renjo La pass (5338m).
+Everest High Pass Trek is combined with ascents of Kala Patthar and Gokyo Peak (5350m). which is perhaps the ultimate Everest experience in the Khumbu Himalaya range.
+The scenery is speckled and impressive.
+The lodgings and tracks range from the time-worn paths of the Khumbu to the remote and less frequented high passes of Everest.
 Everest High Pass Trekking takes place in high altitudes that often go through rapid weather changes.

 Duration: 21 Days